 - Campaigned for youth and street safety.

-- And are building the first Malachi Place for homeless people in Harrow by March 2021.
+- We built the first Malachi Place for homeless people in Harrow in March 2021.

 What are we campaigning for?

 The priority issues voted on by members in our community include:

 - Kol Chai Reform Synagogue

 - Mahfil Ali (Shia Ithna'ashari Community of Middlesex)

 We know everyday people have the ability to shape the world around them and we're always looking for new members to join us! !
 Get in touch with our local Community Organiser using the form below.

 Find out more about the benefits of becoming a Citizens UK member.

 North London news, stories and updates